 THE OFFICIAL BIO

 Cynthia Pasquella-Garcia is a celebrity nutritionist, transformation expert, best-selling author, in-demand speaker, TV and media personality, and philanthropist.
-She is the Founder and CEO of the Institute of Transformational Nutrition (ITN), a company that makes it easy for health coaches to do the work they love by teaching them a proven coaching process that leaves them confident and credible so they can be the powerful force in the world that they want to be.
+She is known as the Transformational Nutritionist® and is the Founder and CEO of the Institute of Transformational Nutrition (ITN), a company that makes it easy for health coaches to do the work they love by teaching them a proven coaching process that leaves them confident and credible so they can be the powerful force in the world that they want to be.

 Cynthia is the author of the popular weight loss and transformation program, PINK Method, and the popular cookbook for your body and your life, The Hungry Hottie Cookbook.
 These two books have collectively sold over a million copies worldwide.
 Cynthia is currently working on her third book, a self-help memoir.
 She’s the creator of the web show, “What You’re REALLY Hungry For,” a series that features the world’s leading experts including top athletes, authors, coaches, spiritual leaders, artists, and entrepreneurs, who uncover the secrets of what people are truly craving, so they can finally begin to fill the void created by their inner needs, wants, dreams, and deepest desires.